Gabriel Bagradian

 Gabriel Bagradian is the protagonist of the 1933 novel The Forty Days of Musa Dagh by Franz Werfel and the 1982 film adaptation, where he was portrayed by Kabir Bedi.
 Gabriel, along with the rest of the Bagradian family, is a wholly fictional character; no piece of historical evidence ever proved their existence.
 Oliver Kohns, author of "The Aesthetics of Human Rights in Franz Werfel's The Forty Days of Musa Dagh," stated that therefore the Bagradians were "The most significant deviation from the historical record" in the work.

 Fictional biography

 Gabriel is an ethnic Armenian and veteran of the Balkan Wars who lived in France for many years, married a French woman, and had a son with her.
-The events of the novel occur during a visit to his hometown in Turkey, then in the Ottoman Empire.
+The events of the novel occur during a visit to his hometown Yoghonoluk, then in the Ottoman Empire.
 Initially he feels a lack of connection to his hometown, but he takes a leadership role and helps the village find safety on Musa Dagh and then escape on a French warship from the Armenian genocide.
 Lionel Steiman, author of Franz Werfel: The Faith of an Exile: From Prague to Beverly Hills, states "It does not take much to turn Gabriel Bagradian from a detached, unconcerned European into a committed Armenian activist."

 Gabriel remains on the mountain after ensuring the safety of the others, including his wife, and is killed by Ottoman soldiers.
+The 1982 film version does not portray his death.